 & The Route des Grand Crus

-Savour an exhilarating 7 day tour to the Grand Prix de l'Age D'Or incorporating the Route des Grands Crus, the region’s most famous wine route.
-The event is held on the much loved Dijon-Prenois circuit where the pits of this classic circuit have been restored to reflect the glory of this; France’s oldest historic car meeting.
+Savour an exhilarating 7-day tour to the Grand Prix de l'Age D'Or incorporating the Route des Grands Crus, the region’s most famous wine route.
+The event is held on the much-loved Dijon-Prenois circuit where the pits of this classic circuit have been restored to reflect the glory of France’s oldest historic car meeting.

 The Route des Grands Crus (Wine Route) is a 60 km driving route which meanders its way through eastern France, past steeple-topped churches and stone built rambling farmhouses to the birthplace of some of the greatest wines in the world.
 It passes through most prestigious part of Burgundy's vineyards, between Dijon and Beaune, then on to Santenay.
 Here, you'll discover 38 picturesque wine villages of the Côte de Nuits and Côte de Beaune.
 The prestigious Côte de Nuits contains a string of the greatest red wines in the world, including 24 of Burgundy’s 33 grands crus (Romanée-Conti, Clos de Vougeot, Chambertin).
 After Corgoloin, it’s the Côte de Beaune region as far as the slopes of Maranges.
 The blessed land of Chardonnay produces the greatest dry white wines in the world, with Corton Charlemagne and the wines of Meursault, Montrachet.